-As 2020 continues to bring extraordinary challenge and pain to communities everywhere, women’s rights and feminist organizations are standing up as courageous champions of justice, truth, and lasting change.
+As 2020 continues to bring extraordinary challenge and pain to communities everywhere, women’s rights and feminist organizations are rising up as courageous champions of justice, truth, and lasting change.

 In a moment like this, our goal of shifting lasting power and resources to feminist movements feels as urgent as ever before, and we have had a busy summer.
 At the beginning of July we entered a two-month period called Feminists @ Work, a chance to dig deep, focus intently, and prioritize the design, strategy, and implementation aspects of our ‘Design and Build’ phase.